California still most populous, but stalls at 39.9 million

+SACRAMENTO, Calif.
+(AP) — More people are leaving California than moving in, evidence of the toll the state’s housing crisis is taking as the world’s fifth largest economy inches toward 40 million people.

+An estimate released Friday by the California Department of Finance put the California’s population at 39.96 million, just shy of the 40 million milestone demographers had predicted the state would have passed by now.

-Adding births and subtracting deaths, California added more than 180,000 people for the 12 months ending July 1.
-But more people left the state, resulting in a net migration loss of 39,500 people.
+The report shows California added more than 180,000 people when accounting for births and deaths for the 12 month period ending July 1.
+But when you include people who moved in and out of the state, California lost 39,500.

-“More people moved out of California than into California this year.
-That was negative for the first time since 2010,” said Eddie Hunsinger, a demographer with the California Department of Finance.
+State officials say it is the first time since the 2010 census that more people left California than moved in over the course of a year, contributing to the state’s slowest recorded growth rate since 1900.

+“People won’t move here because they can’t afford to come in the door,” said Dowell Myers, professor of policy, planning and demography at the University of Southern California.
+“The jobs are there.
+The people aren’t there.”

+California’s unemployment rate is at arecord low3.9% — reflecting a 117-month job expansion not seen since shortly after World War II.
+Through November, California was issuing building permits for 112,000 new housing units a month, down from an average of 121,000 through the same time period in 2018.

+Meanwhile, California’s homeless population has continued to swell, jumping 16.7% in January according to surveys approved by the federal government.

 The migration loss has been a boon to other states, particularly Nevada.
-Last month, Nevada passed the 3 million population mark as the U.S. Census Bureau ranked it as the fastest-growing state in 2018 — mostly because of a steady stream of Californians moving in.
+Last month, it passed the 3 million population mark as the U.S. Census Bureau ranked it as the fastest-growing state in 2018 — mostly because of Californians moving in.

-Robert Lang, executive director of Brookings Mountain West at the University of Nevada, Las Vegas, said there are more adults in Nevada that were born in California than there are native Nevadans.
+Robert Lang, executive director of Brookings Mountain West at the University of Nevada, Las Vegas, said there are more adults in Nevada that were born in California than native Nevadans.

 California’s population nearly tripled in the last half of the 20th century and is now the world’s fifth-largest economy.
 It remains by far the most populous state in the country, with second-place Texas still shy of 30 million people.